-Only the dry signals are sent via the direct outs (1-4) and USB channels (7 & 8).
+Only the dry signals are sent via the USB channels.
 Only the Ambient effect is output as well.
 You can record the other effects via channels 1&2.
 Here, the entire sum of the direct outs is reproduced.

 Tip: To record only the effects via channel 1&2, deactivate the input channels for the instruments at the Direct-Outs in the matrix.